christopher5106/christopher5106.github.io/_posts/2016-04-19-spatial-transformer-layers-caffe-tensorflow.markdown

 ![]({{ site.url }}/img/spatial_transformer_networks.png)

-The second important thing about SPN is that they are **trainable** :  to predict the transformation, SPN can **retropropagate gradients** inside its own layers.
+The second important thing about SPN is that it is **trainable** :  to predict the transformation, SPN can **retropropagate gradients** inside its own layers.

 Lastly, SPN can also retropropagate gradients to the image or previous layer it operates on, so they **can be placed anywhere inside a neural net**.